pverrinder/pverrinder.github.io/index.md

 # Home

 Welcome to my website.
 There's almost nothing to see here, but feel free to look around regardless.

+Take a look at my [projects page](./projects), or see what kind of books I'm [reading](./reading_list).